Vilnius-Lyceum-Robotics/limelight-3a-mod/README.md

 Since there are no non-HTTPS pip mirrors available (maybe I didn't look hard enough), this script is one of the ways you can avoid having to manually download and install packages.
 It might be worth looking into some sort of a reverse proxy setup if you want to do this properly, or even hosting your own pip mirror.

 After running the script on your local machine, you may pull pip packages normally by running `$ sudo python3 -m pip install --index-url http://PC_IP:8000/simple/ PACKAGE`.
 Keep in mind that `pip` is not installed by default, but running `$ sudo python3 get-pip.py` will install it.

+The script is most definitely not perfect - it tends to time out when downloading bigger packages.
+Restarting the install on the Limelight fixes it though, since the packages are cached by the script.

 Remember that the Python SnapScript interface on the Limelight runs on `root`, so if you are planning to install additional Python packages for use via the Visionserver, you should install them as `root` aswell.